Can EU citizens study in the UK after Brexit?

 With Brexit, the situation has changed.
 The UK officially left the EU on January 31, 2020, marking the end of the transitional period.
 As a result, EU citizens are no longer treated as domestic students.
 However, this does not mean that studying in the UK is completely off-limits for EU citizens.

-Related Article: How Much Does it Cost to Study Psychology in the UK?
+Related Article: How to Study Medicine in the UK

 New Regulations for EU Students